GheVrath/Remote-controlled-car/README.txt

 Also some basic 3D printing knowledge

-Keep in mind it would be better to use DC motor controller rather than this solution, non the less it works, it's cheaper and gives basic understanding of how transistors work.
+Keep in mind it would be better to use DC motor controller rather than this solution, non the less it works, it's cheaper and gives basic understanding of how MOSFETs work.

 3D printer that was used: Ender 3 v3 SE with 0.4 nozzle
 Keep in mind that some dimensions will be off due to printer differences and accuracy